The Archivists Profession in Divine Tyranny | World Anvil

 Information collected

-The kind of information collected in the archives is very broad-ranging and not always reliable.
-This means that we need to have an education that is just as broad, so that we can at least understand what the writings are talking about, as well as critically judge them.
-The archives cover basic information about the gods, of course, but even that is more complicated that it seems.
-Did this god tell us that themselves?
-Were they actually truthful, boasting, or completely rewriting history?
-Was it a rival god smearing their reputation?
-Was it reported by priests who might have forgotten some details of what was said to them or who might have had their own agenda?
-Was it instead an information that was slowly pieced together by someone who didn't completely understand what was going on?
-All of this is crucial, because we need to understand the gods' characters, their preferences and what angers them, how to interpret their mood correctly, and how to properly give them thanks or appease them.
+• All of this is crucial, because we need to understand the gods' characters, their preferences and what angers them, how to interpret their mood correctly, and how to properly give them thanks or appease them.
 We also need to cherish all secrets of magic, technology, arts—or anything really—that they have deigned to share with us.
 Can you imagine their reaction if they come back a few centuries later and we just tell them that we've forgotten their precious revelations?
 Other information we deal with is anything to do with brands left by the gods on their favourite humans, any known case of possession, any ritual, festival or large prayer session that has been carried out for the gods, any speculation about individuals having been cursed or blessed, etc. Really anything that can be linked in some way to the divine is in the archives.
 And the records also cover several millennia, especially the royal archives in the capital that were started when our city-state was founded!
 That has made them truly enormous.
 Thankfully, we have magic to help with storing and sorting through all that information.

-The royal archives in the capital are, of course, the most important and extensive, and the archivists working there are the only one with direct contact with the king.
-The physical building hosting them was even erected with help from several gods, inlcuding obviously the architecture god, but also our Lord the water god and the forging god.
-In addition, each city in the country has its own smaller version of the archives.
-In fact, every town and village should also have its own archives recording their local history.
-The difference is that their recruitment and training of archivists is not that rigorous, and that, very often, it is the local priest or the patriarch or matriarch of the most important local family who hold the role in addition to their own duties.
+The royal archives in the capital are the most important and extensive, and the archivists working there are the only one with direct contact with the king.
+The physical building hosting the archives was even erected with help from several gods, not only the architecture god, but also our Lord the water god and the forging god.

 Selection

-What is looked for in new recruits to the archives is:
+What we look for in new recruits

-• cunning and shrewdness to parse what is reliable information and read between the lines,
+• Cunning and shrewdness to parse what is reliable information and read between the lines.

-• good organisation and research skills to be able to find anything in the archives,
+• Good organisation and research skills to be able to find anything in the archives.

-• the ability to synthesise information and draw advice from it,
+• The ability to synthesise information and draw advice from it.

-• good writing skills to create new archives entry,
+• Good writing skills to create new archives entry.

-• basic magical talents to make use of the magic that is keeping the archives together.
+• Basic magical talents to make use of the magic that is keeping the archives together.

-• Entirely optional but always appreciated is the ability to deal with the general public and politicians, and to convince them to part with information and to actually follow the advice they have been asking for.
 Each local archives decide on their recruits by themselves, with the biggest ones being, of course, the most prestigious and difficult to get into.
 In practice, archives in big cities mostly recruit from the nobility and rich bourgeois families, because those are the only ones who can afford to have their children properly educated.
 Or to have the necessary connections with the archivists to convince them to look at their offspring with leniency during the entrance tests.
-Those tests usually consist in a series of oral examinations with established archivists and a practical test among a small made-up version of the archives.
-Once a candidate has gone through this, one senior archivist needs to vouch for the new recruit and agree to take them under their wing to train them.
-This rule was especially put in place to deal with spoilt brats from noble families that nobody wanted to offend but who nobody wanted to deal with personally either.

-An archivist working by kosoff on DepositPhotos
+• An archivist working by kosoff on DepositPhotos

 Sadistic archivist examiner coming with a test by kues on DepositPhotos